HomeDing/homeding.github.io/examples/minimal.md

 Compared to the [Standard example](/examples/standard.md) some measures have been taken to reduce required program memory.

-From the 1 MByte of memory only 128kByte of memory is used for the SPIFFS file system leaving about 445 kByte for program space while still enabling OTA / network based updates.
+From the 1 MByte of memory only 128kByte of memory is used for the file system leaving about 445 kByte for program space while still enabling OTA / network based updates.

-When compiling the sketch to create a firmware only some elements are included (see below).
+When compiling the sketch to create a firmware only a small set of elements are included (see below).
 The web files are also minimized and reduced in functionality to allow a minimal UI implementation and logging is disabled to save memory in the filesystem.
 Compared to the Standard example about 52 kByte less program space is required.
 When disabling the debug port in the Board configuration another 1.5 kByte can be saved.